aBacoding/IT-2103_Abdurakhim_Bakytzhan_Blockchain_Assignment1/README.md

 2. Team Formation (Optional):

-Students have the option to form teams of up to 3 members for this assignment.
+- Students have the option to form teams of up to 3 members for this assignment.

+**Answer:** I decided to do this assignment alone.
+My name is Abdurakhim Bakytzhan from group IT-2103.

 3. Blockchain Implementation (Programming Task):

    3.1 Define Blockchain Structure (10 points):

-Clear and complete definition of block structure.
+- Clear and complete definition of block structure.

   3.2 Initialize Blockchain (10 points):

-Proper initialization of the blockchain with a genesis block.
+* Proper initialization of the blockchain with a genesis block.

   3.3 Add Blocks (15 points):

-Successful implementation of block addition with proper linking.
+* Successful implementation of block addition with proper linking.

   3.4 Handle Transactions (15 points):

-Effective mechanism for transaction handling within blocks.
+- Effective mechanism for transaction handling within blocks.

   3.5 Merkle Tree Integration (15 points):

-Proper integration and utilization of a Merkle tree for transaction storage and verification.
+* Proper integration and utilization of a Merkle tree for transaction storage and verification.

   3.6 Block Validation (10 points):

-Robust block validation process ensuring block integrity.
+- Robust block validation process ensuring block integrity.

   3.7 Version Control (VCS) (10 points):

-Effective use of VCS, including regular commits by all team members.
+* Effective use of VCS, including regular commits by all team members.

   3.8 Interface Integration (10 points):

-Integration of an interface enabling user interactions.
+- Integration of an interface enabling user interactions.
 Students have the flexibility to create various types of interfaces, including web, API, GUI, functional, or console interfaces.

   3.9 Final Review (5 points):

-Comprehensive review of the blockchain implementation.
+* Comprehensive review of the blockchain implementation.

 4. Demonstration and Q&A (Individual or Team Task) (15 points):

-Effective demonstration of blockchain functionality, including the Merkle tree.
+- Effective demonstration of blockchain functionality, including the Merkle tree.

-Clear and confident responses to questions related to the program's functionality and contributions to the VCS.
+* Clear and confident responses to questions related to the program's functionality and contributions to the VCS.